ionic-team/ionic-app-scripts/README.md

 Note that the [Ionic Framework's](https://github.com/driftyco/ionic) source is made up of modules and can be packaged by any bundler or build process.
 However, this project's goal is provide simple scripts to make building Ionic apps easier, while also allowing developers to further configure their build process.

-### NPM Scripts
+### npm Scripts

-Instead of depending on external task runners, Ionic App Scripts now prefers being executed from [NPM scripts](https://docs.npmjs.com/misc/scripts).
-Ionic's NPM scripts come preconfigured within the project's `package.json` file.
-For example, this is the default setup for npm scripts within each starters:
+Instead of depending on external task runners, Ionic App Scripts now prefers being executed from [npm scripts](https://docs.npmjs.com/misc/scripts).
+Ionic's npm scripts come preconfigured in the project's `package.json` file.
+For example, this is the default setup for npm scripts in each starter:

 ```
   "scripts": {